 In college, a friend bequested an old Cannondale to me.
 However, the front wheel got stolen.
 So I rummaged through our engineering department and found a BMX wheel that no one needed, and the clownbike was born (see first picture above).
 I rode that thing for about 2 years all around campus and beyond.
 Amazingly good handling (small wheels mean tighter turns).
 It got a LOT of attention, pointing fingers, and great laughs.
 Riding it, you just could not help but smile and laugh.
 I also called it the “happy bike.”
 As tradition dictated, I bequested it to a friend when I graduated.

-Currently I own an old Trek Antelope 830 with some simple personal modifications for my commute.
+Currently I own an old Trek Antelope 830, which is a good hybrid bike, with some simple personal modifications for my commute.
 Pretty robust so far.

 Any funny or interesting commuting story that you may want to share?

 Some of the most interesting experiences for me were during my commute to one job I had in South Central Los Angeles (LA).
 The ride started in North Hollywood, and I saw the transitions from Valley suburbia, to decadent Hollywood Hills mansions, to the stark Business District and Downtown LA streets rushing with expensive cars, to South Central LA with its stretches of industrial compounds, schools with uniformed children laughing and playing behind high metal fences garnished with barbed wire, and the rattling homeless shopping carts.

 One of the most powerful memories I had during that commute was biking by two homeless guys fighting over a shopping cart filled with empty soda cans and about 50 others trying to break it up.
 As I rode by, one of them overturned the cart, and the sound of a hundred empty soda cans crashing on concrete and my bike tires crunching over them was overwhelming.

 What do people (coworkers, friends) say when you tell them that you are a bike commuter?